msm8916-mainline/qhypstub/README.md

 and the commit log for more details.

 ### Boot flow
-To the best of my knowledge, the boot flow with the original firmware from Qualcomm looks approximately like this (somewhat simplified of course):
+The boot flow with the original firmware from Qualcomm looks approximately like this (somewhat simplified of course and perhaps specific to MSM8916 and similar older SoCs):

 ![Boot flow with original Qualcomm firmware](diagrams/qhypstub-original.svg)